Accessing the Voicemail System

 ).
 Once they leave a message and press the #

-key, the options shown in table below will be available.
+key, the options shown in the table below will be available.

 - Delete the message.